What to do in Kotor: the Most Picturesque Town in Montenegro

 This church is located high up, and you will see it only if you choose to go up to the castle.

-The Old Town of Kotor truly is a special place, and you would want to stay longer than your day trip!
+The Old Town of Kotor truly is a special place, and I'm sure you would want to stay longer than your day trip!

 Yes, Kotor is worth visiting, even if you only have time for the old town of Kotor part!
-But don't stop exploring yet, as there are plenty of interesting shops, cafes, and restaurants to explore, food to taste and boat tours to take!
+But don't stop exploring yet, as there are still plenty of interesting shops, cafes, and restaurants to explore, food to taste, city walls to walk and boat trips to enjoy!

 Shop for Souvenirs at Old Town Markets